From spectator to marathoner

 |The Marine Corps finish line|

-But most importantly, it will be my 100 finish of a long stretch of marathons and half marathons for Hope For The Warriors.
+But most importantly, it will be my 100 finish of a long stretch of full and half marathons for Hope For The Warriors.
 The journey has taken Sally and me to races in 15 different states.
 My total mileage rolled in races, training, and fundraising events has well exceeded the distance around the world.
-I have completed the Chicago Marathon earlier this year and the NY City Marathon four times.
-I completed the Air Force Marathon and the Soldier Marathon, but the Marine Corps Marathon is still my favorite.
+I completed the Chicago Marathon earlier this year and the NY City Marathon four times in previous years.
+I completed the Air Force Marathon, the Army's All-American Marathon, and the Soldier Marathon; but the Marine Corps Marathon is still my favorite.

 |All American Marathon, April 2016|